zeroc-ice/ice-builder-eclipse/README.md

   8. If you agree to the license terms, check the box and click `Finish`
   9. Click `OK` if you are warned about unsigned content

+Alternately, you can install the plug-in from the Eclipse Marketplace.

+  1. From the `Help` menu, choose `Eclipse Marketplace`
+  2. Search for `Ice Builder`
+  3. Click `Install` to install the `Ice Builder` plug-in

 Note: If you are upgrading from the old `Slice2Java` plug-in, you should uninstall the old plug-in before installing the `Ice Builder` plug-in.
 After installation it will be necessary to manually reconfigure the `Ice Builder` settings.
 The old `Slice2java` settings are not automatically migrated.

 ### Configuring the Plug-in